 Santa owns his own home but the problem is that it likely won’t be accepted as security for a mortgage.

-Check out the property types page for other locations and property types that may not be accepted for a home loan.
-With some lenders, you may still get approved!
+Fortunately for you, the property you own or want to buy is (probably) not at the North Pole.
+But if you’re still unsure about whether a bank will accept it as security, check out the check out the property types page for other locations and property types that may not be accepted for a home loan.
+With some lenders, you may still get approval!

-It’s fair to say that Santa is a citizen of the world and he’s more than welcome to let himself into your home while you’re sleeping.
+It’s fair to say that Santa is a citizen of the world.
+He is welcomed by all and clearly takes advantage of that, as he is happy to let himself into your home while you are sleeping.

 Creepiness aside, the fact is that Santa isn’t a citizen of any one country either, including Australia.

 As a foreigner, he can still qualify for a mortgage but foreign citizens living outside of Australian are limited to borrowing up to 80% of the property value.

 The borrowing limit is the same if he decides to make his home down under.